DIZZYHOBO/AFSNote/README.md

 ---

 > "Modern software is a mess.
 Hobopad is a reaction to that.
 It doesn't need your email, it doesn't need a server, and it sure as hell doesn't need to be complicated.
 Get better, you fucking weirdos."

+> "Oh yeah, any lost notes are 100% on you bud, don't blame me, dumbass."